 The main focus of my current research is in the study of galaxy formation and evolution in the Epoch of Reionization ; focusing on the discovery of high redshift primeval galaxies and quasars powered by the accretion of matter onto supermassive black holes.
-My research work includes the discovery of quasars and active galaxies that host supermassive black holes, the determination of the space densities, star formation rates and how and when galaxies and quasars form.
+My research work includes the discovery of quasars and active galaxies that host supermassive black holes, the determination of the space densities, star formation rates and how and when massive galaxies and quasars form.

 I am interesting in the use of quasar light curve time delay measurements for gravitationally lensed quasars and the detection of Baryon Acoustic Oscillations in quasar absorption lines caused by Hydrogen in order to determine whether the acceleration requires a new form Dark Energy or modifications to General Relativity on large (Giga light year) scales.